reshmabidikar/slate/source/includes/_subscription.md

 If successful, returns a status code of 200 and a (possibly empty) list of custom field objects.

-### Modify custom fields to subscription
+### Modify custom fields for a subscription

-Modifies the value of one or more existing custom fields associated with a payment object
+Modifies the value of one or more existing custom fields associated with a subscription

 **HTTP Request**